A New High School YA Romance With a Black Female Lead

 (I know that perm is technically supposed to be short for “permanent wave,” but in the world of Black hair care—and in my dialect—perm and relaxer can be synonymous.
 And they can both refer to ways of straightening hair.)

+I decided to write a story where the main character resembles me, not only in looks but also in temperament.
+This is mostly because this story is loosely based on real-life experiences.
 But even if this didn’t occur to me as I was writing, I also recognize the value of filling our fiction with diverse characters so that we can learn from everyone and appreciate that all voices matter.

 About This Young Adult Romance

 In this YA romance, Chloe is a high school sophomore who’s deeply in love with a junior named Mordecai.
 Mordecai claims he would date her if she were allowed to date, but his actions say otherwise.
 He’s constantly dating other girls and constantly breaking Chloe’s heart with his insensitivity to her feelings.
+And since Chloe won’t be allowed to date until her senior year, she has to settle for being just friends with him for now.

 (Both Simon and Mordecai are White.)